Atiyah-Bott localization in equivariant Witt cohomology: Spectral sequences and Euler classes

-In this section we compute the $\SL_2$-equivariant cohomology of $Y:=\P(\Sym^2F)\setminus \P(F)$.
 As a first step, we identify the Euler class of the universal rank two bundle with the value of a differential in a Leray spectral sequence.
+Before we do this, we pause to fix our conventions for the total complex of a double complex and the spectral sequence for a double complex, so that we can keep track of signs properly.